Construction on Peguera's 1.3-km boulevard redevelopment with barriers and machinery.

 First of four phases underway – pace and everyday life still noticeable

-Work on the boulevard of Peguera, the town's main promenade in the municipality of Calvià, began almost a month ago.
+Work on the boulevard of Peguera, the town's main promenade in the municipality of Calvià, began almost a month ago, as reported in Paguera gets a new boulevard: Renovation underway, first works already visible.
 The renovation covers the entire stretch of about 1.3 kilometres, which was inaugurated around 25 years ago.
 Four construction phases are planned and the project will run until 2029.
-On the first 350 metres the roadway and pavements will be completely renewed — and this first stage should, somewhat earlier than originally planned, already be finished in April.
+On the first 350 metres the roadway and pavements will be completely renewed — and this first stage should, somewhat earlier than originally planned, already be finished in April, according to Peguera between construction dust and hope: Can the boulevard really be finished by April?.

 On the Passeig you can currently see the usual mix of construction activity and everyday life: workers in orange vests, delivery vans, deliveries to the cafés, but also locals strolling with dogs or full shopping bags between barriers.
 The sound of jackhammers blends with the smell of freshly brewed coffee from a bar that remains open despite the construction work.
 These scenes are familiar here: construction in the morning, chatter at the counter in the afternoon.

-Financially, the project is remarkable: the municipality is budgeting roughly 12 million euros in total, about two million of which come from a European fund.
+Financially, the project is remarkable: the municipality is budgeting roughly 12 million euros in total, about two million of which come from the European Regional Development Fund (ERDF).
 That money is intended for materials, accessible solutions and more sustainable surfacing.
-The Ajuntament communicates concrete technical details; the figures make one thing clear: this is not a cosmetic intervention, but a fundamental renewal.
+The Ajuntament de Calvià official website communicates concrete technical details; the figures make one thing clear: this is not a cosmetic intervention, but a fundamental renewal.

 Why this is important for Peguera is immediately visible in daily life.
 The promenade connects beach accesses, small shops, restaurants and apartments.
 Cracks in the surface and broken edges are bad for prams, wheelchairs and bicycle tyres — and annoying for residents and holidaymakers.
 A renewed surface means better accessibility, fewer tripping hazards and a fresher appearance as the high season approaches.